Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 It might seem like determining your eye shape is as easy as looking at your eyes.
 However, people can have a blend of different eye shapes.
 There are also endless variations of these shapes.

 In some cases, drooping eyelids are confused with hooded eyes.
-Drooping can be a sign of a medical concern.
+Drooping can be a sign of a medical condition.

-For example, drooping eyelids can interfere with vision.
-This condition is called ptosis.
+Ptosis is when drooping eyelids can interfere with vision.
 It occurs when the upper eyelid border falls low enough to partially or fully cover the pupil.

 Additionally, the shape of someone’s eyeball also affects vision.
 Elongated eyeballs are an indication of nearsightedness or myopia.
 This means the person has difficulty seeing far away.